-Ballsbridge is a wonderful Southside village where embassies and offices sit alongside with boutiques and bistros.
-With tree-lined avenues and beautiful Victorian red-brick estates, the village of Ballsbridge is close to Dublin city centre and is a lovely place to live.
+Ballsbridge is a wonderful Southside village where embassies and offices sit alongside boutiques and bistros.
+With tree-lined avenues and beautiful Victorian red-brick estates, it is a quiet and friendly place to live, close to the city centre.

-There is an unmatched range of cafés, restaurants, schools and shops, the neighbourhood offers a host of amenities, from Herbert Park and Sandymount Strand to several rugby clubs, tennis clubs and other sporting facilities.
+There are many cafés, restaurants, schools and shops, the neighbourhood offers a host of wonderful amenities, from Herbert Park and Sandymount Strand to several rugby clubs, tennis clubs and other sporting facilities.

 Baggot Street forms part of Ballsbridge and is bustling with pubs which are filled with sports fans when there’s rugby or soccer at the nearby Aviva Stadium.

 This residential neighbourhood is very well connected to the city with excellent public transport options with several bus routes and the DART on the doorstep.